 Family & Medical Leave Act (FMLA)

-Similarly, Employers may not retaliate against employees for taking FMLA leave.
-Retaliation involves using an employee’s request for or use of FMLA leave as a negative factor in employment actions, such as hiring, promotions, or disciplinary actions, or, termination.
+Similarly, employers may not retaliate against employees for taking FMLA leave.
+Retaliation involves using an employee’s request for or use of FMLA leave as a negative factor in employment actions, such as hiring, promotions, disciplinary actions, or termination.

-If you believe that your employer has interfered with your use of FMLA leave, or retaliated against you for taking FMLA leave, contact The Harman Firm.
+The employment discrimination attorneys at The Harman Firm, LLP, have extensive experience advocating for employees whose FMLA rights have been violated.
+If you believe that your employer has interfered with your use of FMLA leave or retaliated against you for taking FMLA leave, contact The Harman Firm, LLP.